joaoschoen/Haven---Hearth-Gilding-Calculator/README.md

 - Looking up gear per slot
 - Looking up possible gildings that align with the selected base item affinity
+- All gear shows the bonus it gives to stats
+- All gear that have armor will show it's HP, ABS X and ABS Y

 ## Planed features

 - Creating, saving, importing and exporting item and gilding presets
 - Showing the gilding minimum and maximum percentage for a second slot calculation for the base item and gild selected
-- Showing the inherit bonus that some equipments have like +1 agi for a nettle shirt
-- Adding non-gildable items to the planner
 - Adding data samples for quality of the items and what you should expect by making the item at a certain quality
 - Adding icons to replace the text for all of the attributes and abilities to make it easier to read